 It is very important to maintain transformer oil quality as the power grid expands and adapts to new energy challenges.
 All oils degrade over time, the result of thermal, chemical, and electrical stresses that diminish both insulation and cooling properties.
 In order to address this critical need, INVEXOIL provides “Transformer Oil Regeneration Systems” that not only restore the properties of aged oils but also ensure compliance with industry-leading standards such as IEC 60296 and IEC 60422.
 These systems, together with specialized “Transformer Oil Regenerating Services“, demonstrate INVEXOIL’s commitment to enhancing transformer reliability while minimizing environmental impact.

-Detailed Explanation of Each Type
+Let’s Explore Detailed Explanation of Each Type:

 1. Paraffinic Mineral Transformer Oils